Want the secondhand scoop?

 Progress

 Ed. note: This article was originally published on Feb.
 12, 2025 and is frequently updated to reflect the latest events.
-We cover global tariffs as they relate to the retail/resale sector, but especially as they pertain to the relationship between Canada and the United States.
-We do not cover what’s happening with steel, aluminium, dairy, electricity, etc.
+Information is subject to change any time and is based on interviews and current guidance from Canada Border Services Agency, U.S. Customs & Border Protection, third-party shippers and customs brokers.
+We cover tariffs as they relate to the retail/resale sector, especially as they pertain to the relationship between Canada and the United States.
+We do not cover steel, aluminium, dairy, electricity, etc. Always check directly with your local transportation carriers and your customs agency for the latest information.

 Buyers and sellers of vintage, antiques and secondhand are affected by the global trade war either directly or indirectly.